One common issue with older versions of AutoCAD and AutoCAD LT is the Windows 7, Windows 8, Windows 8.1 and Windows 10 BEX error.

 Additional Information 4: 4c0d4d78887f76d971d5d00f1f20a433

 The BEX error is caused by enhancements in Windows 7 and 8 which are supposed to stop hackers from hacking your system, and actually it works really well.
-The problem is that it works so well that legitimate older applications like AutoCAD and AutoCAD LT fail because they we're programmed at a time when the Windows 7 and Windows 8 security "no-no's" weren't alive, hence the problem.
+The problem is that it works so well that legitimate older applications like AutoCAD and AutoCAD LT fail because they we're programmed at a time when the Windows 7, 8, and 10 security "no-no's" weren't alive, hence the problem.

 Isn't it annoying when you get a .dwg file from someone via email?
 You can't see what it is until you double click the dwg file attachment and then wait for AutoCAD to start in order to view it?
 Well, Microsoft themselves realized this was an issue for their standard Office document types so since Windows Vista and Outlook 2003 you've probably noticed that they have incorporated various email file attachment previewer support for Word Documents, Excel, Power Point etc.